suytingwan/multilingual-WSD/README.md

 ## Online lexical knowledge gloss request
-   For experiments conducted on [MuLaN dataset](https://github.com/SapienzaNLP/mwsd-datasets), we first filter the dataset by synsets.
+   For experiments conducted on [MuLaN dataset](https://github.com/SapienzaNLP/mwsd-datasets), the original data are filtered by inventories (WordNet split).

    MuLaN contains some Babel synsets which do not exist in WordNet.
-For fair evaluation of sense representations across languages, we filter out the training data labeled with synsets which are not shown in wn-split inventory generated from BabelNet.
+For feasible experiments(collecting glosses according to inventories), we filter out the training instances labeled with words which are not shown in wn-split inventory generated from BabelNet.
    ```
    cd mulan
    python filter_mulan.py
    ```

    For senses covered by annotated words but not shown in WordNet, we request BabelNet API to get gloss knowledge for the senses.
-In our work, we use online API version 4.0.1.

    ```
    python request.py